 How to block an asymmetrical shawl step by step

 1. First I filled the sink with some lukewarm water and added a dash of wool wash.
-I made sure to let the shawl rest for about 10-15 minutes to make sure the wool was completely saturated with water.
+I let the shawl rest for about 10-15 minutes to make sure the wool is completely saturated with water.